Introduction

 Poor Aesthetics

-- Mismatch with Architectural Style: Disproportionate windows can disrupt visual coherence.
-For example, oversized windows in a traditional setting may look out of place.
+- Mismatch with Architectural Style: Windows that are disproportionately large or small can disrupt the overall design.
+For example, oversized windows in a traditional home may appear out of place.

-- Solution: Align window sizes with the architectural style; standard widths like 24, 30, or 36 inches are recommended for traditional homes.
+- Solution: Align window sizes with the architectural style; standard widths like 24, 30, or 36 inches are ideal for traditional homes.

-- Imbalanced Room Design: Windows that don’t match the room’s scale can create an awkward atmosphere.
+- Imbalanced Room Design: Windows that do not match the room’s scale can create an awkward atmosphere.

 - Solution: Ensure window sizes are proportional to the room; larger spaces benefit from wider windows (36-48 inches) for visual balance.